 - 1 teaspoon vanilla

-In a bowl, whisk eggs and buttermilk.
+- In a medium bowl, whisk together the eggs and buttermilk.
 Dredge each slice of brioche into egg mixture and place onto the griddle.
 If you need to cook in batches, then do not dredge until you are ready to place onto the griddle.

-Cook on each side for 3-5 minutes, or until lightly browned.
+- Cook on each side for 3-5 minutes, or until lightly browned.
 Remove to wire rack on baking sheet.
 Place in the oven to keep warm, continue until all bread is fried and browned.

-Spread four of the slices with mascarpone mixture.
+- Spread four of the slices with the mascarpone mixture.
 Layer with the strawberry slices.
 Top with the other 4 slices and return to the oven to warm for 4-5 minutes.

-Serve with Dutch Honey Syrup and additional fresh strawberries.
-Enjoy your Mascarpone and Strawberry Stuffed French Toast!
+- Drizzle with Dutch Honey Syrup and additional fresh strawberries.